 I’ll be the first to admit that market timing isn’t perfect.
 Not just that.
 It can really stink over the short-term.
 It may do just as well, much better or much worse than “buy and hold” over the short-term.
 This is what trips people up.
-If you expect market timing to always do better than other strategies, you are breaking our investment rules — you’re trying to have your cake and eat it too.
+If you expect market timing to always do better than other strategies, you are breaking important investment rules — you’re trying to have your cake and eat it too.
 In order for your strategy to “work” you have to approach market timing as a long-term strategy and not a short-term cure.

 When does market timing fail?

 If you try to time the market based on your gut feeling….you aren’t market timing at all.
 You’re trying to predict the future.
 Your “gut” tells you such and such is going to happen and as a result you take a certain course of action.
 We’ve already agreed that you can’t predict the future, so market timing based on your gut is out.
-Kabish?
+Cabishe?